 This interview has been edited and condensed.

 Amy Brinker: I think a lot of people have tried to start meditating in fits and starts.
-What do you think is the main stumbling block to beginning a consistent medication practice right now?
+What do you think is the main stumbling block to beginning a consistent medication practice?

 Dan Harris: I think it’s time – and that’s going to sound weird because many of us have more time than ever, locked down, but I just speak for myself: it doesn’t feel that way because I’m always on.
 The ambient overwhelming anxiety of the situation taxes our brains, so we’re just… we’re not functioning at our best.
 Adding in a new habit that we were already feeling guilty about not doing just is tough on the system, I imagine.